-Its main characteristic is what is called “neurotic detachment”.
-These individuals are often described as cold, indifferent, and distant.
+Its main characteristic is what is called neurotic detachment.
+These individuals are often cold, indifferent, and distant.
 They could be categorized as schizoids.
 According to Horney herself, “they have an intimate need to put an emotional distance between themselves and others.”

 These neurotic needs give room for hostility, antisocial behavior, and the need to control other people.
 They are individuals often described as difficult, dominant, or toxic.

-People who are well adapted use all three categories in a balanced way, shifting focus according to several internal and external factors.
-But for people who grew up in a dysfunctional home, when they perceived that it was not safe to express their true emotions towards the people who were inflicting those injuries, the strategy they used to defend themselves against those people was to retaliate by expressing their anger against people they considered weaker than them.
+People who have well adapted use all three categories in a balanced way, shifting focus according to several internal and external factors.
+But for people who grew up in a dysfunctional home, they did not feel safe expressing their true emotions towards the people who were inflicting injuries.
+So, they defend themselves by expressing their anger against people they considered weaker than them.

-The other alternative was to self-diminish, as a worthless person and worthy of the punishment received.
-Many times this was the action that their parents supported, telling them that it was all for their own good (Miller, 1993).
+The other alternative was to self-diminish and view themselves as a worthless person and worthy of the punishment received.
+Many times this was the action that their parents supported, telling them that it was all for their good (Miller, 1993).

 Gestalt therapy talks about the defense mechanism of retroflection, in which the retroflecter does to himself/herself what he/she would like to do to others.
 The retroflecter is his/her own worst enemy.
-Instead of redistributing the energies so that he/she can act in the environment or promote a change in it and handle the situation in a way that satisfies a certain need, he/she directs the activity towards himself/herself in substitution of the environment as a target of behavior, doing to himself/herself what he/she would do to other people.
+Instead of expressing emotions and feelings to promote change, he/she directs everything towards himself/herself, doing to himself/herself what they would do to other people.
 The person directs his/her energy the wrong way, becoming the object of action instead of the environment.